EnderNon/respack-decrypter-cli/readme.md

-# respack-decrypter
+# rpfixer

-This tool allows you to unfuck corrupted images in a resource pack that have been corrupted to be protected.
+This tool allows you to unfuck corrupted images metadata in a resource pack that have been corrupted to be protected.

+This tool will not overcome any protection to the zip archive itself.
+See a program such as [MCRPX](https://github.com/Speedy11CZ/mcrpx) for that.

 # Usage

+## CLI

+### Manual clone
 - download the Rust-Lang for your system
 - download this repository
 - run `cargo build --release` in the directory
 - check `./target/release`
+- run
-- run `respack-decrypter` if you are on linux/mac (RUN `chmod +x respack-decrypter` ON IT FIRST)
+  - `respack-decrypter` if you are on linux/mac (RUN `chmod +x respack-decrypter` ON IT FIRST)
-- run  `respack-decrypter.exe` if you are on windows
+  - `respack-decrypter.exe` if you are on windows
+### Cargo
+- Download the Rust-Lang for your system
+- run `cargo install rpfixer`
+- Then run the `rpfixer` command

-# syntax
+# Syntax

-Check `--help` for syntax or `-h` for shortened explanation
+Check `--help` for syntax.

 # I want some logs for checking wtf is happening